waynodiablo/Oystercard/pills/clojure.md

 ## Getting started ##

 Clojure is a language that runs on the Java Virtual Machine (JVM).
-The JVM is responsible for running your code similar to how the `ruby` is responsible for running your .rb files or a web browser is responsible for running your javasScript code.
+The JVM is responsible for running your code similar to how the `ruby` interpreter is responsible for running your .rb files, or a web browser is responsible for running your JavasScript code.

-Unlike Ruby, Clojure is a compiled language, and your code has to be compiled into JVM bytecode in order to run.
-To handle this process we'll install a program called leiningen to take care of this for us.
+Unlike Ruby, Clojure is a *compiled* language, and your code has to be compiled into JVM bytecode in order to run.
+To handle this process we'll install a program called **leiningen**.

 ### Install Leiningen ###